discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 Once you are comfortable with the above steps, you are already doing most of the full rotation and will be able to deal great damage.

-There will be a few additional things on the advanced page to improve further but if you got to here, you already know the most important things and these will have less total impact that what you learned so far.
+There will be a few additional things on the advanced page to improve further but if you got here, you already know the most important things and these will have a smaller impact than what you learned so far.

 The additional steps are: